5tasiuq/Homelab/README.md

 # Homelab
-Some pictures and descriptions about my homelab
+Some pictures and descriptions of my homelab